andriish/JADE/README.md

  - bash-compatible shell
  - make

- The following platforms are supported:
+ The following platforms/toolchains are supported:

   - CentOS 7 x86_64 with GNU gcc compilers
   - CentOS 8 x86_64 with GNU gcc compilers
-  - MacOSX 10.15 64 with XCode and gfortran
+  - MacOSX 10.15+ x86_64 with XCode and gfortran

- The following combinations should technicaly work as well
+  With the following platforms/toolchains it should be possible to compile the software as well

   - CentOS 7 x86_64 with Intel compilers
   - CentOS 8 x86_64 with Intel compilers
   - CentOS 7 ppc64 with IBM XL compilers
   - CentOS 8 ppc64 with IBM XL compilers
+  - CentOS 7 x86_64 with NAG Fortran compiler and gcc
+  - CentOS 8 x86_64 with NAG Fortran compiler and gcc
   - CentOS 7 ppc64/i686/arm64 with GNU gcc compilers
   - CentOS 8 ppc64/i686/arm64 with GNU gcc compilers
-  - MacOSX 10.15 64 with Intel compilers
+  - MacOSX 10.15+ x86_64 with Intel compilers

+  However, some of the combinations above will produce excutables that would crash in runtime or would not be able to read the input files in different endianess.
+  The compilation on the following platforms could be enabled in the nearest future

+   - MacOSX 11.0 arm64 with NAG Fortran and XCode

 To build the software: